-Everything lives in a number of Docker containers and volumes.
+Everything lives in a number of Docker containers.

 The actual web server reads the previously mentioned big data file into memory (it isn't that much data), and then happily blindly spits out data based on the request URL, without needing further disk access for most requests.

-Larger things, like most images and downloads, live as regular files in the Docker volume, and are streamed to the client as required.
+Larger things, like most images and downloads, live as regular files on the server, and are streamed to the client as required.